 Promoting Health and Wellbeing

-The school actively promotes healthy lifestyle choices which reflect the dignity, worth and value of each individual.
+We actively promote healthy lifestyle choices which reflect the dignity, worth and value of each individual.
 We have a team of well-trained and experienced staff who provide pupils with a range of opportunities to engage in Drugs Awareness, Sex Education, and general Health Education programmes.
-The school's Anti-Bullying policy and practice are effective and include a crucial role for senior pupils who lead an “Anti-Bullying” group in the school.
+Our Anti-Bullying policy and practice are effective and include a crucial role for senior pupils who lead an 'Anti-Bullying' group in the school.